 Node Manager must run on each computer that hosts a WebLogic Server instance.
-Configure each computer as a Machine in WebLogic Server, and assign each server instance that you will control with Node Manager to the machine upon which it runs.
+Configure each computer as a machine resource in WebLogic Server, and assign each server instance that you will control with Node Manager to the machine upon which it runs.

 Ideally, Node Manager should run as an operating system service or daemon, so that it is automatically restarted in the event of system failure or reboot.
-For more information, see "Installing the Node Manager as a Windows Service" in the Installation Guide.
+See Installing the Node Manager Windows Service in the Installation Guide.